bluemelodia/Lists/README.md

 	Angular Push Notifications: a Complete Step-by-Step Guide
 </a>

+## Known Issues
+- updateOn: "submit" does not work consistently with all input forms. dateAndTimeValidator runs in-between submits (ex. user updates the Add Meeting datepicker field, and the error will update in real time, instead of on the next submit).

 ## TODO

 - User logins and session.
 Modify logic so that users only see their own account information.